Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scan/nmap-scan.md

   - 'paths/scan-systems-with-nmap'
 ---

-The most basic type of **scan** is done with the cli command `nmap` with just a target specified.
+The most basic type of **scan** is done with the command-line interface (CLI) command `nmap` with just a target specified.
 The target is the IP address or domain name being scanned.
 It should be a domain the user owns or one the user has written permission to scan.

 ## Syntax